CryptoMelody/Melody-ver-1.0-/README.md

 3. Download the version of vosk model(That depends on which language you choose and which amount of the words you will use) in my example i use the small English model(that approximetaly 45M words).

-4.Then you should download the audio of the voice assistant, copy the path of them and paste them into the code.
+4.Then you should download the audio of the voice assistant, copy the path of them and paste into the code.

 5.Finally you have to run it and enjoy.